The holidays are truly the most hectic times of the year, putting our immune systems at risk.

 Where do you get antioxidants?
 To be honest, antioxidants are pretty much spread across the board in a plant-based diet.
 With that said, there are a few standouts in the crowd including berries, green tea, coffee, and dark chocolate.

 Hand-in-hand with antioxidants is inflammation.
-Antioxidants are actually a wonderful component to help fight bodily inflammation.
+Antioxidants are a wonderful component to help fight bodily inflammation.
 Alright, but what’s up with inflammation?
-You’ve most likely heard lots about inflammation being linked to health.
-In fact, Harvard Health published an article entitled Inflammation: A unifying theory of disease in which they lay out the case for the linkage between chronic bodily inflammation and a vast array of diseases.
+You’ve most likely heard about inflammation being linked to health.
+Harvard Health published an article entitled Inflammation: A unifying theory of disease in which they lay out the case for the linkage between chronic bodily inflammation and a vast array of diseases.

 Luckily, just like antioxidants, plant-based foods are also rich in anti-inflammatory agents as well!
 In particular, tomatoes, olive oil, green leafy veggies, nuts, and lots of fruits.
 Plus, there are certain spices, such as turmeric and Ceylon cinnamon, which are known to help decrease inflammation as well.